akumar397800/Solution/README.md

-this program calculate the longest and the second longest words in a file that can be constructed by concatenating copies of shorter words also found in the file. total amount of compound words can also be calculated.
+this program calculate the longest and the second longest words in a file that can be constructed by concatenating copies of shorter words also found in the file.

 Pair class is used to store a pair of word .